 The 5th semester opens also a mobility window for study abroad options.
 Finally, the 6th semester is dedicated to fostering the research experience of students by involving them in an extended Bachelor thesis and seminar module, which aims at data generation of publication quality.

-BCCB students take major-specific or major-related, advanced Specialization modules to consolidate their knowledge at the current state of research in areas of their choice.
+In the third year of their studies, students take 15 CP from major-specific or major-related, advanced Specialization Modules to consolidate their knowledge and to be exposed to state-of-the-art research in the areas of their interest.

-- Specialization: Current Topics in the Molecular Life Sciences (5 CP)
+• BCCB Specialization: Current Topics in the Molecular Life Sciences (me, 5 CP)

-- Specialization: Environmental Microbiology and Biotechnology (5 CP)
+• CBT Specialization: Environmental Microbiology and Biotechnology (me, 5 CP)

 The specialization modules in the BCCB program aim at critical discussions and evaluations of current advances in different research fields of the molecular life sciences to unravel and apply the fascinating complexity of biological systems in basic and applied sciences.
 Although from different perspectives, the BCCB Specialization Modules will address scientific challenges in the 21st century and how scientists tackle them.
-The module contents will enable students to formulate hypotheses, to develop a strategy to approach any research question experimentally, to predict possible experimental outcomes and how the experiments need to be controlled, in order to finally draw a conclusion from their own data or the results of others.
+The module contents will enable students to formulate hypotheses, develop a strategy to approach any research question experimentally, predict possible experimental outcomes, and how the experiments need to be controlled in order to finally draw a conclusion from their own data or the results of others.
 In this context, the regulatory frameworks governing activities in the bioscience field will be discussed and the principles for creating and realizing research projects in the fast progressing fields of life sciences will be outlined.
-The module contents will take into consideration the societal context in a world with increasing cultural and socio-economic diversity, e.g., by critically deducing today’s challenges in designing research projects in the basic sciences and also aiming at translation into the clinics.
+The module contents will take into consideration the societal context in a world with increasing cultural and socio-economic diversity, for example, by critically deducing today’s challenges in designing research projects in the basic sciences and also by aiming at translation in the clinics.

-In "Current Topics", students will analyze recent scientific articles in a seminar-style format where students present the authors' rationale and experimental design and debate the experimental outcomes through in-class discussions.
-Hypothesis-driven research is the central element in "Experimental Strategy Design", where students will expand their methodological knowledge through literature analysis, assessing the benefits and limitations of state-of-the art-techniques, which will enable them to eventually design their own research strategy to answer a given scientific question.
-The "Biomedicine" module will analyze how biological processes can go wrong in disease, which molecular regulators are targeted in designing therapeutic approaches and new treatment options and how diagnostic tools can be developed.
+Hypothesis-driven research is the central element in "Experimental Strategy Design," where students will expand their methodological knowledge through literature analysis, assessing the benefits and limitations of state-of-the art-techniques, which will enable them to eventually design their own research strategy to answer a given scientific question.
+The "Biomedicine" module will analyze how biological processes can go wrong in disease, which molecular regulators are targeted in designing therapeutic approaches and new treatment options, and how diagnostic tools can be developed.
+In "Current Topics," students will analyze recent scientific articles in a seminar-style format where students present the authors' rationale and experimental design and debate the experimental outcomes through in-class discussions.

 As a core element of Constructor University’s employability approach students are required to engage in a mandatory two-month internship of 15 CP that will usually be completed during the summer between the second and third year of study.
 This gives students the opportunity to gain first-hand practical experience in a professional environment, apply their knowledge and understanding to a professional context, reflect on the relevance of their major in employment and society, reflect on their own role in employment and society, and find professional orientation.
 As an alternative to the full-time internship, students interested in setting up their own company can apply for a start-up option to focus on the development of their business plan.